 IMAGE VIA PICNIK AUSTIN | FACEBOOK

-Paleo has been on the rise over the past few years as a popular anti-inflammatory diet, which raises other dilemmas: eliminating gluten, grains, soy, and dairy can certainly make dining out a bit more tricky.
-However, per usual, the Austin restaurant scene is full of options for even the strictest diners.
+Paleo has been on the rise over the past few years as a popular anti-inflammatory diet, but it raises some other dilemmas: eliminating gluten, grains, soy, and more can certainly make dining out a bit more tricky.
+However, as per usual, the Austin restaurant scene is full of options for even the strictest diners.

 Here are some of our favorite paleo-friendly eateries around Austin:

 Asian-inspired food that’s fresh, convenient, and healthy… need we say more?
 Downtown’s Koriente uses no MSG and limits sugar and oil usage so that you leave feeling satisfied instead of bloated.
 Most of their bowls come with rice, but you can sub for more veggies.
 Just make sure you specify you’d like your meal to be gluten-free.
 (They’re used to it, so no eye-rolling will ensue.)

 With endearing downtown and Domain locations, you can officially be both trendy and paleo at Flower Child.
 Their straightforward, flavorful fare includes plenty of gluten-free options.
 And you’re not going to be handcuffed when trying to make substitutions to better fit your primal diet — you can customize your own plate with a variety of veggies as well as proteins like all-natural chicken, grass-fed steak, and sustainable salmon.

 Tired of eating burgers without a bun?
 Wholly Cow on South Lamar offers a paleo burger called The Fit Cross, which entails a grass-fed patty sandwiched between two portabella mushroom caps with bacon and grilled onions.
 Add avocado for the ultimate paleo burger.
 Fitt Tip: if you want to go all in, order with a side of their sweet potato fries.